huggingface/blog/japanese-stable-diffusion.md

 ### Training Data

 We used approximately 100 million images with Japanese captions, including the Japanese subset of [LAION-5B](https://laion.ai/blog/laion-5b/).
-In addition, to remove noise data, we used [japanese-cloob-vit-b-16](https://huggingface.co/rinna/japanese-cloob-vit-b-16) published by rinna Co., Ltd. as a preprocessing step to remove noise data whose scores were lower than a certain threshold.
+In addition, to remove low quality samples, we used [japanese-cloob-vit-b-16](https://huggingface.co/rinna/japanese-cloob-vit-b-16) published by rinna Co., Ltd. as a preprocessing step to remove samples whose scores were lower than a certain threshold.

 ### Training Details